Introduction to Docker Swarm/ Definition

 - Dependency – Whenever there is a dependency between the containers, dependency filters schedule those on the same node.

-- Health – If any of the nodes are down and are not working, this filter will not assign any containers on it.
+- Health – If any of the nodes are down and are not working, this filter will not assign any containers to it.

 |Creating a Swarm||Docker swarm init|